-To reduce the use of Social Security Numbers in the files LAFPP and the Associations (LAPPL, LAFRA, LAPRA, and UFLAC) exchange each month and eliminate an outside database to produce these files.

-New and standardized export files to the Associations generated completely by PARIS.
+PROJECT OBJECTIVE To reduce the use of Social Security Numbers in the files LAFPP and the Associations (LAPPL, LAFRA, LAPRA, and UFLAC) exchange each month and eliminate an outside database to produce these files.
+2021-22 DELIVERABLES New and standardized export files to the Associations generated completely by PARIS.
 New import files from the Associations that better meet our data needs.
 Reduced use of Social Security Numbers in the files exchanged between LAFPP and the Associations.

-File specifications finalized for the new export and import files that exchange data between LAFPP and the Associations.

-PARIS configured to use the new export and import files.

-This project may require up to \$20,000 in Change Requests.
+2021-22 MILESTONES BY DECEMBER 31, 2021: File specifications finalized for the new export and import files that exchange data between LAFPP and the Associations.
+BY JUNE 30, 2022: PARIS configured to use the new export and import files. · · · · · · · · · · · · · · · · · · · 2021-22 RESOURCES This project may require up to \$20,000 in Change Requests.
 Systems has verified there are sufficient funds in the contingent amount approved by the Board for the PARIS contract to cover this project.

-GOAL 2 - Manage Risk Throughout the Organization

-Alive and Well Verification
+Project #5: (NEW) Alive and Well Verification

-Project Lead(s): Kevin Davis, Benefits Analyst, Retirement Services Section

-Project Participants: Retirement Services Staff, City Clerk

-Stakeholders: LAFPP Members
+Duration: 2021-22 Project Lead(s): Kevin Davis, Benefits Analyst, Retirement Services Section Project Participants: Retirement Services Staff, City Clerk Stakeholders: LAFPP Members